 Roadfood is created by and for people who love to eat, cook and travel, and debate where the best pancakes are.

 Roadfood’s mission is to help you find excellent meals as you travel along highways, small towns and big cities.
 Additionally, Roadfood restaurants are almost always casual and affordable.
 These eateries are diners, small-town cafes, seaside shacks, drive-ins, barbecues, and bake shops.
 The best of them are colorful places enjoyed by locals and savvy travelers.

 Similarly, our intention that Roadfood lead the way to great local flavor, the best dishes that are the highlight of any road trip.

-First, Roadfood was published as a guidebook in 1977 by Jane and Michael Stern, and is now celebrating its 10th edition.
+First, Roadfood was published as a guidebook in 1977 by Jane and Michael Stern.
 Next, Roadfood.com was created to expand the mission of sharing memorable local eateries along highways and back roads.
 This new website strives to be a great resource on any device, and a place where a community of food lovers from all over the country share road-trip reports, delicious food photos, and opinions on all things culinary.

 About Jane & Michael Stern

-Jane and Michael Stern have been trusted, trailblazing guides for over 40 years.
+Jane and Michael Stern were trailblazing guides for over 40 years.
 After meeting at Yale, where they came to study art, they began a collaboration that has yielded over forty books.

-Additionally, Jane and Michael Stern drive around America looking for good food.
-Likewise, the creators of Roadfood, have worked to both preserve and celebrate regional American dishes from coast-to-coast.
+Additionally, Jane and Michael Stern drove around America looking for good food.
+They worked to both preserve and celebrate regional American dishes from coast-to-coast.